 I'm seven when I learn my culture is something to be ashamed of.

 It's lunchtime, late summer, and I'm sitting at the shaded tables near the cafeteria.
 I'm with Taylor, the first friend I made after moving into town, and a few other girls I don't know too well.
 They all have inside jokes I don't understand and shared memories without me.
 I try, but it's hard for me to fit in.

-Prose Runner-Up encouraged them to move with a purpose.
-Overprotective chihuahua owners bundled their babies in the finest doggy fleece.
-Dedicated joggers dashed through the snow, letting nothing keep them from I have homemade aloo paratha for lunch that day, one of my favorite foods.
+I have homemade aloo paratha for lunch that day, one of my favorite foods.
 I watched my mother roll spiced potato and dough into thin, circular sheets the night before, every movement patient and deliberate.
 She let me help her make the last few, but mine were obviously amateur, bumpy instead of smooth, more paint-splatter shaped than round.

 "What is that?"
 Taylor asks me when I open my lunch box.
 Her voice is curious, not very kind.
 She leans in closer, wrinkling her nose.
 "It looks weird."

 Embarrassment crawls into my stomach.
 "It's called aloo paratha," I tell her in a tiny voice.
 "My mom made it."

 She wrinkles her nose again, and her freckles stand out darker from the movement.
 "Looks gross."

 A little heat rises in my cheeks.
 I want to tell her it doesn't taste gross, but I don't.
 I'm too embarrassed to say a word.

-(Continued 22: on page honey) tightened their children's jackets and soaring steeple, ivy covered sides, and intricate stained-glass windows.
-He liked to imagine that he was on a real observation deck.
-Perhaps at the top of the Willis Tower, on the real ledge, the one he had dreamed of standing on so many anything to barge into the endless stream of motion.
+(Continued 22: on page honey)

+Prose Runner-Up

+The Windy City Sophia David

+of honey and spice

+space between us on car rides to

+school.
+His voice is rough like

+crumpled paper and thick, gravelly,

+but it carries a certain sweetness to it

+too.
+I don't always understand the

+words; my Marathi isn't strong

+enough, but I like to listen anyway.

+3. My mother's beauty.
+Baba has a

+picture of her from when they were

+young.
+She is in black and white and

+the corners of the photo are creased

+from time, but you can see her there,

+dark eyes and fair skin and

+Arushi Avachat

+Pleasanton, CA

+Swarthmore, PA rivers slammed their brakes, jammed their horns, and anything to barge into the endless stream of motion.
 Tires sent slush flying, soiling pant suits of angry women and striking fear in the hearts of unprepared pigeons.
 People flooded the doors of Starbucks, pushing and shoving, all for a much needed cup of coffee.
 The cup of coffee that would get them through frustrating phone calls, incompetent secretaries, slow Uber drivers, and a misheard lunch order.
 The whirling wind was barely heard over the voices of distracted coffee-drinkers, obliviously yelling into their phones.
 It was only felt, a silent force of nature, pushing into the faces of each and every living thing, attempting to hold them back.
 Hard as it tried, the determined population persevered, ignoring its icy chill.
-They moved faster, heads down, not stopping for a minute, not taking a second look around.
-Mothers to 0 their exercise.
+They moved faster, heads down, not stopping for a minute, not taking a second around.

+Mothers

+look

+encouraged them to move with a purpose.
+Overprotective chihuahua owners bundled their babies in the finest doggy fleece.
+Dedicated joggers dashed through the snow, letting nothing keep them from their exercise.